Woman Who Hacked Husband Into 65 Pieces In Rockland Granted Prison Release

 Rita had married Yakov Gluzman in 1969, then pressured the Soviet Union to allow him to emigrate to the U.S. with the rest of their family in three years later, holding an 18-day hunger strike at the United Nations.

-On April 6, 1996, Gluzman and Zelenin waited at her husband's Pearl River apartment for him to return home from his consulting job at Lederle Labs, then one of the world's largest pharmaceutical companies.
+On April 6, 1996, Gluzman and Zelenin waited at her husband's Pearl River apartment for him to return home from his consulting job at Lederle Labs.

 Yakov Gluzman had moved to the second-floor apartment -- a short walk from Lederle and barely a 10-minute car ride from Upper Saddle River -- after separating from his wife a year earlier.